-- -h, --html Generate documentation in HTML format.
-Several files will be generated into the current directory (or the specified directory if the -o option is given), including the following: - module.html, mini_module.html An HTML page for each module, and a "mini" page for each used when viewing in frames. - index.html The top level page of the documentation: lists the modules available, using indentation to represent the hierarchy if the modules are hierarchical. - doc-index.html, doc-index-x.html The alphabetic index, possibly split into multiple pages if big enough.

-frames.html The top level document when viewing in frames.

-- some.css, etc...
+-h, --html Generate documentation in HTML format.
+Several files will be generated into the current directory (or the specified directory if the -o option is given), including the following:

+- module.html, mini_module.html An HTML page for each module, and a "mini" page for each used when viewing in frames. - index.html The top level page of the documentation: lists the modules available, using indentation to represent the hierarchy if the modules are hierarchical. - doc-index.html, doc-index-x.html The alphabetic index, possibly split into multiple pages if big enough. - frames.html The top level document when viewing in frames. - some.css, etc...
 Files needed for the themes used.
 Specify your themes using the --theme option. - haddock-util.js Some JavaScript utilities used to implement some of the dynamic features like collapsible sections, and switching to frames view. - --latex Generate documentation in LaTeX format.
-Several files will be generated into the current directory (or the specified directory if the -0 option is given), including the following: - package.tex The top-level LaTeX source file; to format the documentation into PDF you might run something like this:

-\$ pdflatex package.tex

-haddock.sty The default style.
-The file contains definitions for various macros used in the LaTeX sources generated by Haddock; to change the way the formatted output looks, you might want to override these by specifying your own style with the --latex-style option.

-module.tex The LaTeX documentation for each module.

-- --latex-style=style This option lets you override the default style used by the LaTeX generated by the --latex option.
-Normally Haddock puts a standard haddock.sty in the output directory, and includes the command \usepac kage{haddock} in the LaTeX source.
-If this option is given, then haddock.sty is not generated, and the command is instead \usepackage{style}. - -S, --docbook Reserved for future use (output documentation in DocBook XML format). - --source-base=URL, --source-module=URL, --source-entity=URL Include links to the source files in the generated documentation.
+Several files will be generated into the current directory (or the specified directory if the -o option is given), including the following: - package.tex The top-level LaTeX source file; to format the documentation into PDF you might run something like this: - \$ pdflatex package.tex - haddock.sty The default style.
+The file contains definitions for various macros used in the LaTeX sources generated by Haddock; to change the way the formatted output looks, you might want to override these by specifying your own style with the --latex-style option. - module.tex The LaTeX documentation for each module. - --latex-style=style This option lets you override the default style used by the LaTeX generated by the --latex option.
+Normally Haddock puts a standard haddock.sty in the output directory, and includes the command \usepac kage \{haddock\} in the LaTeX source.
+If this option is given, then haddock.sty is not generated, and the command is instead \usepackage \{style\}. - -S, --docbook Reserved for future use (output documentation in DocBook XML format). - --source-base=URL, --source-module=URL, --source-entity=URL, --source-entity-line=URL Include links to the source files in the generated documentation.
 Use the --source-base option to add a source code link in the header bar of the contents and index pages.
 Use the --source-module to add a source code link in the header bar of each module page.
-Use the --source-entity option to add a source code link next to the documentation for every value and type in each module.
+Use the --source-entity option to add a source code link next to the documentation for every value and type in each module. --source-entity-line is a flag that gets used for entities that need to link to an exact source location rather than a name, eg. since they were defined inside a Template Haskell splice.